locize/locize-lastused/README.md

 This is an i18next plugin or standalone scriot to be used for [locize](http://locize.com) service.
 It will update last used timestamps on reference keys from your locize project using xhr.
 It sets the last used date on your reference language's namespaces.

+# Troubleshooting

+**Seems not working**

+Per default only `localhost` is allowed to send last used information (to avoid using this feature accidentally in production).
+If you're not using `localhost` during development you will have to set the `allowedHosts: ['your.domain.tld']` for the options.

 # Getting started

 Source can be loaded via [npm](https://www.npmjs.com/package/locize-lastused) or [downloaded](https://cdn.rawgit.com/locize/locize-lastused/master/locizeLastUsed.min.js) from this repo.